Henry Warner Slocum: Western Theater

-March to the Sea - Savannah Campaign
+March to the Sea: Savannah Campaign

 One of General Slocum's most important commands was that of the Army of Georgia, which participated in the famous March to the Sea.
 Slocum and his Army of Georgia participated in all engagements from the beginning of the March on November 16 until the surrender of the Confederate forces of General Joseph E. Johnston.

 General William Tecumseh Sherman's March to the Sea, also called the Savannah Campaign, was among the most effective campaigns of the Civil War.
 The plan was conceived by Sherman himself, and approved by General Ulysses S. Grant and President Abraham Lincoln.

 Sherman's objective was to divide the Confederacy in two along a West to East path following its strategic rail lines.
 Sherman's Army would exchange its inland base of Atlanta for the more secure base (Savannah) on the Atlantic coast, which was controlled by the Union Navy.
-Disrupt the Southern economy by limiting access to vast food stores, manufacturing and destroying their rail and communication systems.
-Further it would demonstrate that Southern Army could not defend their heartland.
+Another objective was to disrupt the Southern economy by limiting access to vast food stores, manufacturing and destroying their rail and communication systems.
+Furthermore, it would demonstrate that the Southern Army could not defend their heartland.
 The campaign would prevent reinforcing of Lee's troops defending Petersburg, Virginia, and the Confederate capital of Richmond.
 Sherman's Savannah campaign was considered a major Union success.
 Historians have stated that this was a major contribution to the overall Union victory in the war.
 The March was considered revolutionary, and in some ways unique, in the annals of modern warfare.

 Sherman's Army was composed of two armies, called wings, and a cavalry division.
 During the March, they followed separate paths along four parallel routes, 20–60 miles apart.
 Columns of men could stretch up to 50 miles long.
 Wagon columns could stretch up to 30 miles.
 The right wing (southern column; Army of the Tennessee) marched along the Georgia railroad, the Macon and Western railroad.
 The left wing (northern column; Army of Georgia) marched following the Georgia railroad, feinting toward Augusta.
 Sherman's plan was to confuse the Confederate Army as to his objectives.
 The city he was heading for was Milledgeville, the Georgia state capital, which was captured on November 22, 1864.
 The ultimate objective of the March was the port city of Savannah, which was captured and occupied on December 21, 1864.

 Sherman later placed Slocum in command of the newly created Army of Georgia, composed of the XIV Corps and the XX Corps from the Army of the Cumberland, which served as the left wing in Sherman's March to the Sea.
 The total number of officers and men in Slocum's Army of Georgia was 26,703.
 The XIV Corps, commanded by Brig.
 Gen. Jefferson C. Davis, had 13,962 officers and men.
 The XX Corps, commanded by Brig.
 Gen. Alpheus S. Williams, had 13,714 officers and men.
 The other wing, consisting of the XV and XVII Corps of the Army of the Tennessee, was commanded by Gen. Oliver O. Howard.